Leosweetly/Smarttext-ai/GITHUB_WORKFLOW_FIX.md

 ## Step 3: Update Jest Configuration

-We've made two important changes to the Jest configuration to fix issues in the GitHub workflow:
+We've made three important changes to the Jest configuration to fix issues in the GitHub workflow:

 1. **Ignore Cypress Directory**:
    Updated `jest.config.cjs` to ignore the Cypress directory: